Strawberry and White Chocolate Mousse is a rich, creamy, and refreshing no bake dessert perfect for summer.

 But back to the White Chocolate Mousse.
 This recipe is great for an at-home date night dinner.
-But it’s also easy to make it for a crowd.
+But it's also easy to make it for a crowd.
 Making a double batch is easy.
+It's also a great recipe to make ahead.

 I recommend spooning the mousse straight into these cute 4 oz mason jars.
 It looks pretty, is easy to store, and makes perfect little portions.
 And it makes it very easy to transport this dessert to a party.